jakubtrnka/BitcoinCoreArchDocker/README.md

 ## Security considerations
 RPC credentials are hardcoded into Dockerfile and RPC interface is closed and accessible only from inside docker container.
 You can change it if you wish, open it to external IP in ENTRYPOINT specification in Dockerfile (see bitcoind --help).
 RPC ports can be then mapped to the host machine in docker-compose.yml file.
 Make sure not to map RPC port (by default 8332) outside local machine unless you know what you are doing.
-This means prepend use `"127.0.0.1:<rpcport>:<rpcport>` in Dockerfile.
+This means type `"127.0.0.1:<rpcport>:<rpcport>` in Dockerfile.